TLMEUS/TLMEUS/README.md

-Greeting.
+Greetings.
 My name is Troy Marker.
 I am the founder and primary developer at Troy L Marker Enterprises.
 I have been working on computer software for most of my life.
 I am also a huge fan of Gene Roddenberry's Star Trek, and have tried to identify my software using a method similar to how Star Trek has named their Star  Fleet ships.
 Each piece of software I have created, and host here at GitHub is named similarily to how starships are named.